 Tallow is suet dripping.
 Suet is a highly vascularised, nutrient dense fat deposit surrounding the internal organs.
 It is one of nature’s richest sources of conjugated linoleic acid CLA.
 It is much firmer than regular dripping.

-Dripping is made from the tastier general fat deposits around the body.
+Dripping is made from the tastier subcutaneous fat deposits around the body.
 When derived from free to roam grass-fed animals it is a gorgeous golden colour, usually quite soft and easy to use.

-Both are ideal for frying and deep frying.
+Both are ideal for frying and deep frying due to their high smoking point at approx. 250 degrees celsius.

 Can you remember a time when ‘organic’ simply meant natural wholesome goodness?

 Long before organic became a verifiable registration, our Tasmanian farmers were raising cattle on lush wild paddocks, exposed to raw salty sea spray and rich heavy rains.

 Today, organic certification can mean the animal is fed with ‘organic’ soy, grain, wheat, corn and palm kernel husks - far removed from the natural food chain of the animal.

 Instead, we are committed to providing a premium product that we see as superior to an organic label which can be achieved bureaucratically.
 Our assurance is simple: Our product is sourced from free to roam 100% grass fed Tasmanian cattle.
 Nothing else is introduced to the diet, including grain.

 Meats Standard Australia (MSA) allows for grass fed cattle to be grain finished for a period of 70 days.